MicrosoftLearning/MS-4010-Build-Plugins-Connectors-Microsoft-Copilot-M365/Instructions/Labs/LAB_01/3-exercise-add-single-sign-on.md

     param connectionName string
     ```

-1. In the file, create a new resource named **botServicesProductsApiConnection**:
+1. In the file, add a new resource named **botServicesProductsApiConnection** to the end of the file:

     ```bicep
     resource botServicesProductsApiConnection 'Microsoft.BotService/botServices/connections@2022-09-15' = {